masspayio/masspay-php-sdk/docs/Api/UserApi.md

 Get user by user token

-Gets a user profile for a provided user token.
+This **GET** endpoint is used to retrieve a user's profile by their user token in MassPay. <br> You can use this endpoint to obtain a user profile for a specified user token. <br> To use this endpoint, you need to provide the `user_token` as a required parameter in the URL Path. <br> The response will include all available details for the user.

 ### Example